 AspenRidge can help you take the next step toward recovery.

 The term “functioning alcoholic” seems incompatible with reality.
 Is it possible for a person to excessively drink alcohol and function properly in everyday life?
-For spouses or significant others, many feel that alcohol can greatly impact connections in negative ways.
-Alcohol abuse and addiction certainly carry negative consequences on an individual’s health and wellbeing.
+For spouses or significant others, many feel that alcohol can negatively impact connections.
+Alcohol abuse and addiction certainly carry negative consequences on an individual’s health and well-being.
 In terms of alcohol and relationships, it can be a single catalyst in estranged marriages and contentious discourse among family members.
 Learn more about the detrimental effects of alcohol below.

 If your spouse or significant other is battling alcohol issues, it’s important to understand that you’re not alone.
 As one of the most common illnesses—affecting more than 14 million Americans—alcohol use disorder carries severe consequences.
 At times, addiction may bring about feelings of helplessness.
 Reaching out for help can be the first step in helping your spouse overcome this deadly disease.
 Contact AspenRidge directly for support at 855-281-5588.

 Does Alcohol Change A Person?

 If you’re in a relationship with a person facing drinking problems, you likely understand the associated hardships.
 Unfortunately, from an outside perspective, it can seem that drinking is an innocent activity.
 It’s ubiquitous in everyday life.
 Many of us feed into a culture consumed by drinking.
 As a result, it can be difficult to reach out to others or clearly understand how alcohol can truly change a person you love.